TheJorgeSchmidt/oysters/README.md

  - The inflation data [CPIAUCSL.csv] was obtained from https://fred.stlouisfed.org/series/CPIAUCSL

-### data/processed contains:
- - three files that are the cleaned up and filtered version of the raw data.
+### data/processed contains three files that are the cleaned up and filtered version of the raw data:

-### data/output contains:
+ - production_by_year_ep.rds contains the nationwide data for eastern and pacific oysters;
+ - production_by_year_fl.rds contains the florida data for its eastern and weatern coasts; and
+ - cpi_1950_2024_by_yr.rds contains the annualized cpi data.

- - two files that are the result of the analyses.
+### data/output contains two files that are the result of the analyses:
+ - ep_oysters_inflation_adjusted.rds contains the combined nationwide landings and cpi data necessary to calculate inflation-adjusted prices
+ - fl_oysters_inflation_adjusted.rds contains the combined Florida landings and cpi data necessary to calculate inflation-adjusted prices

 ## scripts
- - scripts/01_processing contains a single script that reads the raw data, cleans it up, and exports processed data.
+ - scripts/01_processing contains two scripts that read the raw data, cleans it up, and exports processed data.

  - scripts/02_analyses contains two scripts: one calculates inflation-adjusted yearly prices for Eastern and Pacific Oysters, and the other calculates inflation-adjusted yearly prices for landings in Florida's east and west coasts.

- - scripts/03_contents contains a single script that builds seven figures.
+ - scripts/03_contents contains a single script that builds eight figures.

 ## results
 ### results/img contains seven images displaying
- - 1. total volume (U.S.);
+ - 1. Total landings (U.S.);
- - 2. total revenues (U.S.);
+ - 2. Total revenues (U.S.);
- - 3. revenues per lbs.
+ - 3. Revenues per lb.
 (U.S.);
- - 4. Florida volumes;
+ - 4. Florida landings;
  - 5. Florida revenues;
- - 6. Inflation-adjusted prices (U.S.); and
+ - 6. Inflation-adjusted prices (U.S.);
- - 7. Inflation-adjusted prices (Florida).
+ - 7. Inflation-adjusted prices (Florida);
+ - 8. Inflation-adjusted price per lb. vs. revenues per lb.
+(U.S.).